Important Details About KDV Tax in Turkey

 As mentioned above, there are three percentages of KDV tax imposed on products, namely %1, %8 and %18, which are divided by the following products:

 Imposed on wheat and their derivatives that are considered basic consumables materials, as well as residential units that do not exceed an area of 150 square meters.
+Thus the KDV taxes for such products would be calculated to 1%.

 Also, imposed on basic consumer materials which that do not fall within the luxury goods, such as meat and its derivatives, milk and derivatives, eggs, legumes, honey, jam, syrup, candy, some animals, and other products and services.
+So the expected KDV taxes for these products is 8%.

 Imposed on products that are not considered essential consumer goods with certain exceptions, such as communications products, furniture, electrical appliances, some animals, some spices and other products and services.
+As such, the KDV taxes would be 18%.

 To access the full product list, please visit the following link: